ernfk/Calculator/TaskToDo.md

 1. Add history of last calculations `Done: 11.12.2017`
 2. Add memorizing the result to use it next time (M+, MR, MC). `Done: 19.12.2017`
 3. Add modulo, square root, math power.
-- BUG: math pow after resulting should render squared value;
+- BUG: math pow after resulting should render squared value `Done: 20.12.2017`
+- BUG: math pow takes last digit not a number (63 sqr => 69 should be 3969) `Done: 20.12.2017`

 Connect do DB
 1. Save calculations (history)